What's your secret sauce?

 - Among women who experienced a decrease in depressive symptoms, participation in the MOMS Partnership decreased depressive symptoms by 47% on average, compared to an average decrease of 29% in the control group.

-Specific findings on lease compliance will be published in Spring 2018.
+Specific findings on lease compliance will be published in Summer 2019.
 Other data on the MOMS Partnership are derived from a matched design where we compare data on mothers in MOMS and mothers not in MOMS, who share similar demographic characteristics.

 What are you trying to learn now as you currently implement the MOMS Partnership®?